apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 ## Other Stuff

 - Delegated identity providers are now allowed to go through a [post-processing phase](../integration/Delegate-Authentication-PostProcessing.html).
+- Cipher executor components, particularly those that operate on binary data, are now allowed to use larger key sizes (`128`, `256`, etc.) for encryption operations.
 - Configuration schema is now updated to support multiple MongoDb instances for monitoring and health indication.
 - [MongoDb Ticket Registry](../ticketing/MongoDb-Ticket-Registry.html) is adjusted to work well with timeout expiration policy assigned to ticket-granting tickets.
 - [Duo Security Universal Prompt](../mfa/DuoSecurity-Authentication.html) can
   handle [impersonation requests](../authentication/Surrogate-Authentication.html) that require user selection.
+- Bypassing OAuth or OpenID Connect approval screen can now be done globally via CAS configuration.

 ## Library Upgrades